-- Gain knowledge on classical and quantum electron theories, and energy band structures, - Acquire knowledge on basics of semiconductor physics and its applications in various devices, - Get knowledge on magnetic properties of materials and their applications in data storage, - > Have the necessary understanding on the functioning of optical materials for optoelectronics, - Understand the basics of quantum structures and their applications in carbon electronics.
+- Gain knowledge on classical and quantum electron theories, and energy band structures, - > Acquire knowledge on basics of semiconductor physics and its applications in various devices. - Get knowledge on magnetic and dielectric properties of materials, - > Have the necessary understanding on the functioning of optical materials for optoelectronics. - > Understand the basics of quantum structures and their applications in spintronic and carbon electronics.